 So now out into the cold drizzling rain steps your intrepid flight crew.
 As I was speaking to the on scene commander for the FBI, I noticed that my two stout cohorts had taken refuge in the black government Suburban (read heated and dry)…wimps.
 All of the passengers and my three flight attendants were now safely in the terminal, so the process of turning this thing inside out was to begin.
 The FBI Bomb Squad was on site with their two K9 companions, and were in the process of testing them before turning them loose on the aircraft (one gentlemen was planting packages of C4 in an adjacent field for the dogs to individually search for and find….if they failed, then they’re not used for that mission).
 To my relief, they both passed their tests, and into the cabin they ran (and I do mean ran).
 I followed them in, and was amazed to see them up in the overhead bins moving and sniffing everything at an amazing rate.
 They covered every inch of the inside of that jet in no time.
 I’ve heard that a dog’s sense of smell is thousands of times greater than ours, and I was hoping that whoever relayed that little tidbit to me was not mistaken.

 (One of my dearest friends recently retired from American.
 I always thought their “shiny” paint job was totally cool.
-Thanks again to Bob Garrard for use of his amazing photo.)
+It was brilliant actually, they saved hundreds of pounds by not painting their planes.
+Lighter jets burn less fuel… Thanks again to Bob Garrard for use of his amazing photo.)

 Now the FBI agents swung into high gear.
 They headed for the terminal, rounded up the folks that owned the three suspicious pieces of luggage, and back to the jet they came.
 Each one was asked to open the offending bag, and display its contents.
 One was an elderly gentleman that had a butane hand warmer in the bag (good pooch, smelling that butane), one was a lady from Korea, and she had some sort of cooking spices packed in her suitcase (poor dogs had probably never sniffed Kimchi before…been there, done that), and the last was a young lady that looked to be in her twenties (I don’t even want to think about what they sniffed in her suitcase).
 When they were examining it, I was talking to the “fingerprint expert” about all of our prints on the magazine, and since I never heard a “Freeze, FBI!”, then I assumed that the contents were O.K.
 All we had to do was load everything (and everyone) back onboard, and away we’d go.